Odesa Poets Portfolio

 Introduction by Ilya Kaminsky

-The door shuts.
-Or perhaps it opens, chairs scrape concrete, I am holding a wine bottle like it’s my first born.
-The door shuts behind me as eyes flick to me, then back to the stage.
-I squeeze between legs and backpacks.
-Someone grabs my sleeve – a hand, warm, insistent – points to a chair.
-I tap my ear, shake head, gesturing towards front row, with all the subtlety of an American at a poetry reading in another country.
+I open the door to the sound of chairs scraping concrete.
+I am gripping a wine bottle like it’s my first time holding a newborn.
+Eyes flick as the door shuts behind me, then back to the stage, while I squeeze awkwardly between legs and backpacks.
+A warm, insistent hand grabs my sleeve and points to a chair.
+I tap my ear, shake my head, gesture towards front row, and proceed with all the subtlety of an American at a foreign poetry reading.
+(The fact that I was born and raised here means nothing—I am somehow an American now.)

-“Shit!”
-I eloquently contribute to the evening’s poetry.
+“Shit!” is my eloquent contribution to the evening’s poetry.

-When she’s done, Maia slides into the seat next to me.
+When she’s done, Maya slides into the seat next to me.
 “Quite a grand entrance,” she types on her phone “You always crash poetry readings with such flair?”

-“Nah,” I type back, “only to impress brave Odessans.”
+“Nah,” I type back, “only to impress brave Odesans”

 “Ilya,” I type.
 “I saw you read here last year when—”

 Time is a circle in this city.
-We are always seeing each other read, always introducing ourselves, always in the middle of a sentence, and meanwhile, Rasputin look-alike grabs the mic, but before he can utter a syllable, chairs scrape again, some people rise, and although I don’t quite hear the siren from my front row seat, I see its effect ripple through the room, like a stone dropped in a pond, and turning around, I am surprised to find though that most people stay seated.
+We are always seeing each other read, always introducing ourselves, always in the middle of a sentence.
+Meanwhile, Rasputin’s beard grabs the mic, and although I my deafness keeps me from hearing the air-raid siren from my front row seat, I see its effect ripple through the room, some people rising, and the screeching of chairs on concrete that my hearing-aids can pick up.
+Turning around, however, I am surprised to find though that most people stay seated.

-An old lady near the back pulls a half-eaten sandwich from her bag, unwrapping it with the methodical precision of a bomb disposal expert.
-In the corner, a man reaches for his cane, then seems to think better of it, settling back with a resigned shrug.
+The old lady near the back pulls a half-eaten sandwich from her bag, unwrapping it with methodical precision of a bomb disposal expert.
+Rasputin’s beard reaches for his cane, then seems to think better of it, settling back with a resigned shrug.

 Evgenii, our octogenarian host, rises slowly, his pink bald spot quivering like a jellyfish washed ashore.
 “Shall we take a vote?
 Who wants to go to the bomb shelter, and who wants another glass of wine?”